PanDAWMS/panda-server/README.txt

 Release Note

 current
+  * removed constraint from the brokerage so that many input jobs can go to T2
+  * added HIMEM to hospital
   * improved the brokerage to use mintime
   * changed add.py not to run around log rotate
   * dusted getNUserJobs off